(Published in Issue 6 of my publication In Retrospect)

 As for the other characters, when I first realised that Speer was played by Matthew Lillard I was very pessimistic.
 For me, Lillard will always be seen as the man who played Shaggy in the film adaptation of Scooby Doo and, for that reason, it was hard to accept his character.
 Whilst he does pull away from this immaturity that we are used to, I felt that someone more serious was needed to play his character so that we, as an audience, could build up an emotional reaction from his actions.
 His wife, played by Judy Greer, however, was a great addition to the cast.
 I’ve always been a fan of the roles she plays, after recently watching the first series of Arrested Development as well, so I enjoyed seeing her play in a recent and serious film.

 But it’s not only the actors who need credit either, as director and screenplay writer Alexander Payne is the reason why this all worked so well.
 Having not read the novel that the film is based on, I still get the impression that it was a decent adaptation of Hemming’s work.
-The dialogue, especially, and the situations the characters were in felt so genuine that it was obvious a great writer was behind it.
+The dialogue, especially, and the situations the characters were in felt so genuine that it was obvious that there was a great writer behind it.

 However, whilst I think that The Descendants is a good film, I didn’t come away as impressed as most.
 With all the hype around the film beforehand I was expecting something a little more; I don’t know what it was but it wasn’t there.
 But that’s only in relation to what everybody has been saying.
 Without listening to the acclaimed appraisals that the film has been given, The Descendants is still a must-see, so if you plan to watch one film this month make sure it’s this one…and also Shame.